Azimuthal Angular Correlation as a Boosted Top Jet Substructure

-Many tagging techniques have been proposed and applied to separate boosted top quark events from QCD jets, e.g., CMS top tagger~\cite{CMS-PAS-JME-13-007}, HEPTopTagger~\cite{Plehn:2010st}, and the ATLAS top tagging method~\cite{ATLAS:2018wis}.
-Recently, machine learning method has also been applied and found to substantially improve the tagging efficiency, with multiple taggers included~\cite{Bhattacharya:2020vzu}.
-All the existing techniques mainly make use of the top and $W$ mass conditions and the three-prong subjet structure.
-In this Letter, we propose a new substructure observable of the boosted top quark jet that exploits the angular correlation among the decay products, originated from a linearly polarized $W$ boson.
+\emph{Introduction.}---Boosted top quarks, with their energies much greater than their mass, provide a unique opportunity for testing the Standard Model (SM) and searching for new physics (NP)~\cite{Schatzel:2013wsr}.
+In this kinematic region, the top quark decay products are collimated, resembling a light QCD jet in appearance.
+Such a cone signature enhances the selection efficiency of boosted top quark events with respect to the background, which compensates for the small production rate~\citep{Abdesselam:2010pt}.
+In addition, the semileptonic decay mode no longer possesses special advantage over the hadronic mode, and one ought to take the latter into account to enhance the statistics.
+Then, the boosted top can be readily identified as a single ``fat" jet by some jet algorithm and becomes difficult to distinguish from a QCD jet.
+Hence, for the experimental study of boosted tops, one needs first to be able to distinguish a boosted top quark jet from a QCD jet.

-The linear polarization of a vector boson, which is also termed transverse polarization in some contexts (see, e.g., Ref.~\cite{Chen:2020adz} and references therein), is a superposition of its $+1$ and $-1$ helicity states.
-The mechanism for generating a linearly polarized vector boson at the LHC varies in different physical contexts.
-For example, it can be directly generated from the hard scattering processes~\cite{Devoto:1979jm, Devoto:1979fq, Devoto:1981vh, Hara:1988uj}.
-Another example is that the gluon density of an unpolarized hadron contains a component related to gluon transversity, which can only be non-vanishing when a non-zero transverse momentum is considered in the framework of QCD factorization ~\cite{Mulders:2000sh, Catani:2010pd, Sun:2011iw, Qiu:2011ai, Boer:2011kf}.
-In this work, we point out a novel mechanism for generating a linearly polarized {\it massive} vector boson, which arises purely from the boost effect.
+There have been many tagging algorithms proposed and applied to discriminate boosted top quark events from QCD jets~\cite{CMS-PAS-JME-13-007, Plehn:2010st, ATLAS:2018wis}.
+Also, machine learning methods have been applied and found to improve the tagging efficiency substantially, especially when multiple taggers are included~\cite{10.21468/SciPostPhys.7.1.014, Bhattacharya:2020aid, arXiv:2205.02817}.
+Those techniques mainly make use of the top and $W$ mass conditions and the three-subjet structure.
+In this Letter, we propose a new substructure observable of the boosted top quark jet that exploits the azimuthal angular correlation among the decay products without the need to identify the two-pronged decay signature of the $W$ boson.
+When used together with other top taggers, this observable shall further improve the tagging efficiency.